fitzsimonsjl/fitzsimonsjl.com/content/_index.md

 -------------------------------------------------------------------------

 On this site you'll find my ramblings on tech, privacy, OSINT, and cybersecurity - see the "Blog" section.
-At some point I'll get around to adding a Photography section (it'll probably be a while)
+I'm gradually updating the Photography section - feel free to take a gander if that's your sort of thing.

 I have no plans to allow comments on posts because I'd rather not spend time moderating them.